vg15o2/pennings/old enough to do better.md

 Also I wondered: did the men's room at the office have blue doors?
 Or us ladies force welcomed to pink doors?
 And why does that damn work chair not get the concept of moving in a straight line?

-And when water is room temperature from being cold, it lost the coldness or gained warmth (did not give a flying f in thermodynamics and it shows).
+And when water is room temperature from being cold, it lost the coldness or gained warmth?? (did not give a flying f in thermodynamics and it shows).

 ---